Chandakaniket/ARealtor.github.io/README.md

-## Project Name: ARealtor
+## ARealtor

-Hackathon organized by Dominion Enterprises.
+A product built for a hackathon organized by Dominion Enterprises.
 <br>
 Start date: March 21, 2019.
 End date: March 22, 2019.